Cost Saving and the Freezing of Corporate Pension Plans

 65 Pages Posted: 22 Dec 2015 Last revised: 7 Nov 2019

-Does freezing a corporate defined benefit (DB) pension plan decrease labor costs for firms?
-We find that firms are more likely to freeze defined benefit pension plans that have higher prospective accruals.
-After incorporating the increases in current contributions to defined contribution plans, freezing saves firms 3 percent of total payroll in the first year and the equivalent of 13.5 percent of the long-horizon payroll of current employees.
-These cost savings would not be possible in a benchmark model in which i) all workers receive compensation equal to their marginal product and ii) workers value equally all identical-cost forms of pension benefits.
-Cost savings arise in part because firms are reneging on implicit contracts to provide workers higher compensation through pension accruals later in their careers.
+Companies that freeze defined pension plans save the equivalent of 13.5 percent of the long-horizon payroll of current employees.
+Furthermore, firms with higher prospective accruals are more likely to freeze their plans.
+Cost savings would not be possible in a benchmark model in which i) all workers receive compensation equal to their marginal product and ii) workers value equally all identical-cost forms of pension benefits.
+We find evidence consistent both with firms’ reneging on implicit contracts to provide workers with high pension accruals later in their careers and with shifts in employee valuation of different forms of retirement benefits.

 Keywords: Pensions, Pension freezes, Pension cost, Retirement, Labor compensation, Firm value